-CARDIAC ARREST (January 2016)

-- Resuscitation efforts were commenced on 41% of cardiac arrest patients attended by LAS crews. - The average time from 999 call to LAS on scene was 9 minutes, thus exceeding the target by 1 minute.
-6 Station Groups had an average 999 call to arrival on scene time of 7 minutes or less St. Helier and Westminster at 6 minutes response. - An advanced airway management device was placed successfully in 90% of cardiac arrest patients where resuscitation was attempted.
+CARDIAC ARREST (January 2016) STROKE (January 2016) Resuscitation efforts were commenced on 41% of cardiac arrest patients attended by LAS crews.
+98% FAST positive patients had the time of onset of symptoms recorded or it was documented that the time of onset could not be The average time from 999 call to LAS on scene was 9 minutes, thus exceeding the target by 1 minute.
+6 Station Groups had an average 999 call to arrival on scene time of 7 minutes or less - St. Helier and Westminster at 6 minutes response.
+An advanced airway management device was placed successfully in 90% of cardiac arrest patients where resuscitation was attempted.
 Of these patients, 99% had end tidal CO2 levels measured.
 Four patients had no end-tidal CO2 level documented on their PRF nor accompanying capnography printout.
 Details of the cases requiring feedback have been shared with the management teams.
-Unsuccessful advanced airway placements have been recorded as soiled airways or unable to get an ETCO2 reading when placed. - Approximately 5% of cases had defibrillator downloads submitted.
+Unsuccessful advanced airway placements have been recorded as soiled airways or unable to get an ETCO2 reading when placed. established.
+99% FAST positive patients were conveyed to the most appropriate destination for their condition.
+5 patients were taken to an ED inappropriately instead of a HASU; details of these incidents have been shared with the management teams to enable feedback to the staff involved.
+The average response time for 999 call to arrive on scene is 15 minutes.
+This is a 3 minute increase from December.
+98% of patients arrived at a HASU within 30 minutes of leaving scene which is the timeframe set by the London Stroke Network.
+The average time on scene is 36 minutes, which remains longer than the recommended 30 minutes.
+Approximately 5% of cases had defibrillator downloads submitted.